AuFries/2DGravitySim/README.md

 # 2DGravitySim
 A basic 2D gravity simulation using pygame.
 This displays the behavior of masses in free space.
 In many instances, binary, or even trinary star systems can be seen formed with multiple large masses dominating the simulation.
+Click the space bar to center the object of highest mass.
+Click the screen to reset or start the simulation.

 ![gravGif](https://user-images.githubusercontent.com/72180759/147899952-cfc68ded-066c-4cf1-aecb-4442ba3ee18f.gif)